 MyJournalIn order to prepare for class discussions, you will write a 250-word reflection on the assigned reading for each class period.
-The reflection should not be a mere summary of points made by the author, but should focus on a single theme that connects different parts of the reading.
+The reflection should not be a mere summary of points made by the author, but should focus on a single issue and draw on material from different parts of the reading.
 Reflections must be posted to “MyJournal” on Blackboard before the start of class; six of your reflections will be randomly graded over the course of the term and the lowest score will be dropped, for a total of 25% (5x5%).
 For guidelines on writing journal entries, see the MyJournal Rubric below.

 Position Paper/Class Presentation

 The Class Participation mark (worth 20% of the final grade) will be based on your ability to demonstrate that you have made a sincere attempt to read and understand the assigned material.
-All attempts to seriously engage with the readings — from sharing your perspective on the material to simply asking a relevant question — will contribute to your grade.
-You can further enhance your grade by posting comments on a Blackboard discussion forum that I call the BodhiBlog (“enlightenment blog”).
+All attempts to seriously engage the readings — from sharing your perspective on the material to simply asking a relevant question — will contribute to your grade.
+You can further enhance your grade by posting comments on a Blackboard discussion forum that I call the BodhiBlog (“the blog that leads to enlightenment”).
 Although your mark will ultimately depend on my subjective evaluation of the quantity and quality of your participation efforts, you may reasonably expect to receive at least a “B” if you attend class regularly, actively participate in class discussions, and post at least three comments on the BodhiBlog.

 All papers should be submitted on Blackboard/Assignments and must conform to the standards associated with one of the two main writing formats for the humanities: Chicago Style or MLA.
-References — both direct quotations and indirect references to the ideas of another author — should be properly cited according to the rules of your chosen format and must include page and/or chapter/verse numbers so that the reference can be easily located.
-The final paper should also include a bibliography with at least three texts from the course and an additional secondary source that supports your thesis.
+References — both direct quotations and indirect references to the ideas of another author — should be properly cited according to the rules of your chosen format and must include page numbers so that the reference can be easily located.
+The position paper and final paper should also include a bibliography.
 Late submissions will be penalized a full grade (e.g. A to B) per day, so make sure that you give yourself enough time to complete these assignments!
-If you have any questions regarding what does or does not constitute plagiarism, please refer to the college’s plagiarism policy in the Student Handbook.
+If you have any questions regarding what does or does not constitute plagiarism, please refer to the college’s plagiarism policy.
+Since I take plagiarism very seriously, I strongly recommend that you become familiar with the boundaries of academic honesty and don’t attempt to transgress them.
 Essays that contain significant instances of plagiarism will receive a 0 and be reported to the Office of Academic Affairs in accordance with college policy.
 All submitted work may be used (with names removed) for program assessment.

 Office Hours, Etc.